JMMC-OpenDev/aspro-doc/aspro-doc.md

 > [!NOTE]
 > - To preserve the model's integrity, rotation and scaling are performed on the visibilities only.
-> - The image or cube's flux unit are meaningless to ASPRO 2: the flux of the object (hence, the S/N of the computed visibilities) is always derived from the magnitude in the observation band given in the [Target Editor](#target-editor) and scaled by (Fi / Fm) for Fits cubes where Fm is the integrated flux(Fi) over the band / band width
+> - The FITS image (or cube) flux unit is meaningless to ASPRO 2: the flux of the object (hence, the S/N of the computed visibilities) is always derived from the magnitude in the observation band given in the [Target Editor](#target-editor) and scaled by (Fi / Fm) for Fits cubes where Fm is the integrated flux(Fi) over the band / band width

 The 5th task is only performed when the `Fast mode (optimize the input image)` is enabled in the Preferences Window: it consists in discarding useless data to have accurate but faster response time when computing optimized Fast (UV plane) or direct Fourier transform (simulated OIFits data).